dhleehsg/iris_security/README.md

-# Iris security code
-For paper 'Cancelable Iris Biometrics Using Noise Embedding' submitted to IEEE TIFS.
+This cite is for the paper 'Cancelable Iris Biometrics Using Noise Embedding' submitted to IEEE TIFS.

-# Abstract
+## Abstract

 This paper presents a cancelable biometric (CB) scheme for iris recognition system.